-4.3.1.1.
+5.3.1.1.
 Charge-Depleting Type 1 test procedure

 The vehicle shall be tested according to the charge-depleting Type 1 test procedure as described in paragraph 3.2.4. of Annex B8.
 During this test, the electric energy consumption ECAC,CD shall be determined according to step 9 of Table A8/8 of Annex B8.

-4.3.1.2.
+If deemed necessary, the manufacturer shall demonstrate that preconditioning of the traction REESS in advance of the CoP procedure is required.
+In such a case, at the request of the manufacturer and with approval of the approval authority, preconditioning of the traction REESS shall be done in advance of the CoP procedure according to manufacturer’s recommendation.

+5.3.1.2.
 First cycle of the Charge-Depleting Type 1 Test